Flossing Is the Primary Dental Care Action

 Talking Shop

-Hopefully, you’ve now accepted the truth that flossing is more important than brushing — that just brushing is just as bad of an idea as just using mouthwash for your primary dental hygiene technique would be.
-Most likely, this acceptance probably isn’t sufficient to actually change your long-term behavior, because you’re a human being and you’re likely entrenched again due to how scary what I’ve laid out is.
+Most likely, my argument thus far isn’t sufficient to actually change your long-term behavior.
+You’re a human being, and you’re likely entrenched again due to how scary what I’ve laid out is.

 In this section, I’d like to answer some questions you might have, as well as explore the reality of what it looks like to start flossing.
 Hopefully, this will let you play around with the idea in the safety of your own mind, where you can ideally lower your defenses and — without immediately committing to any actual changes — simply explore the idea.